Walworth County Transfer on Death Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Walworth County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Walworth County that you need to transfer you would only need to order our forms once for all of your properties in Walworth County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Walworth County you only need to order once.

 As of July 1, 2014, owners of real estate in South Dakota have access to a new estate planning tool: the transfer on death deed (TODD).
 Find the full text of the South Dakota Real Property Transfer on Death Act at 29A-6-401 of the South Dakota Codified Laws.